justinsmid/accept-league-queue/README.md

 # Accept league queue
-App to accept league queues using your phone.
+App to accept league queues using your phone or your twitch chat.

 ## Steps to make it work